 If timber is left uncoated it will be subject to surface checking, warping and loss of dimensional stability to varying degrees.
-The coating is designed to slow down the rate at which moisture can move in or out of the timber and protect against attack from sunshine which when combined, will result in a breakdown of the timber and loss of stability.
+The coating is designed to slow down the rate at which moisture can move in or out of the timber and protect against attack from sunshine which, when combined, will result in a breakdown of the timber and loss of stability.

 Pre-coating or factory applied finish protects the timber before it arrives at site.
-An onsite coating will be required for long term protection.
+An onsite coating will be required for long term protection and can be ordered from Porta at the time of timber order placement.

-The pre-coating generally is a higher quality finish than can be applied onsite.
+The pre-coating is generally a higher quality finish than can be applied onsite.
 Also, pre-coating will be applied consistently to each face and end which can be difficult to achieve onsite.